kyclark/abe487/lab/week6/problems.md

 ## 07-snps.pl

-- Take (only) two sequence from the command line
+- Take (only) two sequences from the command line
 - Make sure they are equal in length
 - Find the single-nucleotide variations (SNPs), reporting the position (in starting from position "1" not zero!) and the change from the